REST API

 Bulk deletion

-endpoint supports bulk deletion.
-It is possible to delete many point resources in one request by separating many point IDs with a comma.
+To delete many point resources in one request, separate the point IDs with a comma:

 DELETE https://farm.bot/api/points/1,4,23